trennlinie

 Alan: "Both, probably."[33]

-The next one isn't that serious but it is one of these things that show how much people change over a period of time and through the circumstances of their lifestyle.
+The next one isn't that serious, but it is one of those things that show how people change over a period of time, also due to the circumstances of their lifestyle.

 Martin: "We're not the kind who enjoy partying it up every other night or travelling to clubs.
 Most of the time when we're not working we tend to stay at our parents' places in our home town.
 We all feel that it's essential to have this firm home base, because otherwise you tend to find yourselves leading a very insular existence, only mixing with people in the music business, and that isn't really good for your mind or your lifestyle.
 I can't see us changing.
 We've no desire to move up to the bright lights of London."[34]

-According to Martin (especially when you look at the lyrics of See You) people will stay basically the same.
-This suits the (former) band members quite well.
-All of them still have "this firm home base" and in their basic they are still quite normal persons.
-Today all of them are familymen and they never really mixed up with people in the music business.
-But the fans of course know that the part with the "enjoying partying it up every other night or travelling to clubs" would change drastically in the following years.
+According to Martin (especially when you look at the lyrics of See You) people basically stay the same.
+This applies to the (former) band members quite nicely.
+All of them still have "this firm home base", and in essence they are still just normal people.
+Today all of them are family men, and they have never really mixed with people from the music business.
+But the fans, of course, know that the part with the "enjoying partying it up every other night or travelling to clubs" would change drastically in the following years.

 trennlinie

-At the end of the year Alan was declared as a full member and plans for the future were made.
+At the end of the year, Alan was declared as a full member and future plans were made.

 Martin: "After Vince left and went to form Yazoo, we were getting ready to record a new album.
 Alan started playing with us but we wanted to make certain that any change in direction in our music wasn't attributable to Alan joining.
 We needed to show we were capable of musical alteration by ourselves.
 So we recorded A Broken Frame with that in mind, although Alan will be playing on our tours when we perform songs from the album.
 Now we feel free for him to be a full time recording member of the group now that the change in pattern has been established!"[35]